 A negative COVID test result is not acceptable in its place.

 Olney Theatre Center

-Olney Theatre Center at 2001 Olney-Sandy Spring Road is offering outdoor performances, which are sometimes shown inside at half-capacity due to inclement weather.
-Attendees to these shows do not require proof of vaccination, according to the theater’s website.
+Olney Theatre Center at 2001 Olney-Sandy Spring Road offered outdoor performances, which are sometimes shown inside at half-capacity due to inclement weather.
+Attendees to these shows were not required to show proof of vaccination, according to the theater’s website.